roadrunner-server/docs/community-plugins/cache.md

 * Sets [the `Cache-Status` HTTP Response Header](https://httpwg.org/http-extensions/draft-ietf-httpbis-cache-header.html)
 * [RFC 7234](https://httpwg.org/specs/rfc7234.html) compliant HTTP Cache.
 * REST API to purge the cache and list stored resources.
-* Builtin support for distributed cache.
+* Built-in support for distributed cache.
 * Tag-based invalidation.
 * Partial GraphQL caching.
 * Configure multiple HTTP verbs to cache (especially for GraphQL).
-* Builtin timeout.
+* Built-in timeout.

 ## Building RoadRunner with Cache

-As it's based on the [Souin](https://github.com/darkweak/souin) HTTP cache library we can use directly the roadrunner middleware implementation.
+As it's based on the [Souin](https://github.com/darkweak/souin) HTTP cache library, we can directly use the RoadRunner middleware implementation.
 We have to set the `folder` property because this middleware is located in a subdirectory.

 {% code title="configuration.toml" %}